rotki/rotki/docs/installation_guide.rst

     pip install --upgrade pip

 6. Using pip, install virtualenvironment and the virtualenvwrapper-win. `See instructions here for installing them on Windows <http://timmyreilly.azurewebsites.net/python-pip-virtualenv-installation-on-windows/>`_.
 You can choose to follow the rest of the guide as an example or just read the instructions.
 7. Lastly, make sure you have the Microsoft Visual Studio build tools.
 For some reason installing the build tools alone won't work; you'll need to install the "Desktop development with C++" workload from Visual Studio.
 To do this, head over to `Microsoft's Website <https://visualstudio.microsoft.com/vs/>`_ and install Visual Studio.
 After doing that open up the Visual Studio Installer (can open it from the windows start menu) then click on "Modify" button.
 Under the "Workloads" tab, select `Desktop development with C++ <https://i.stack.imgur.com/C292w.png/>`_ (under the Desktop & Mobile section).
 Then finally, click on the "modify" button to download and install it.
-You may need to restart you PC.
+You may need to restart your PC.

 Check the troubleshooting guide's relevant section :ref:`microsoft_visual_studio_build_tools_required`.